ericmjl/data-testing-tutorial/docs/chapter5.md

+---
-# Part 5: Code coverage
+title: Part 5 - Code coverage
+---

 Summary of section: use of `coverage.py` to check code coverage.